officiallysingh/spring-boot-starter-spark/README.md

 ```

 > [!IMPORTANT]
+> You can see we need to set AWS S3 and Hadoop S3A configurations at multiple places, I couldn't find a way to do it in a single place.
 > You can also configure multiple catalogs in your Spark application,
-> for example, you can have both Hadoop and Hive catalogs configured in your application, but choose the one you want to use in your Spark pipeline at runtime.
+> for example, you can have both Hadoop and Hive catalogs configured in your application, but choose the one you want to use in your Spark pipelines at runtime.

 ## Override default beans
 It isn't recommended to override default beans as you can always extend them in your application.